SMSpp-Project/MILPSolver/README.md

 ### Parameter generators

-`CPXMILPSolver` and `SCIPMILPSolver` support, respectively, CPLEX and SCIP parameter names in the `Configuration` files.
-To do so, they need header files that depend on the versions of CPLEX and SCIP currently installed on the system; such headers can be generated with the `cpx_pars` and `scip_pars` tools.
+`CPXMILPSolver` , `SCIPMILPSolver` and `GRBMILPSolver` support, respectively, CPLEX , SCIP and GUROBI parameter names in the `Configuration` files.
+To do so, they need header files that depend on the versions of CPLEX , SCIP and GUROBI currently installed on the system; such headers can be generated with the `cpx_pars` , `scip_pars` and `grb_pars` tools.

 > **Note:**
 > We provide header files for the versions we already support, so you will
-> need these tools only if you have an unsupported version of either CPLEX
+> need these tools only if you have an unsupported version of either CPLEX ,
-> or SCIP.
+> SCIP or GUROBI.

 ## Getting help